se-for-sci/se-for-sci.github.io/content/week01_intro/setup.md

 ## Editor

 You should have an editor you like.
 I'll be using a VI interface, either natively or in VS Code.
-You can pick EMacs, or something else.
+You can pick Emacs, or something else.
 Software development _is_ writing and editing text files.
 Learning a powerful editor will vastly improve how you work with code.